jutytu/Higgs-transformers/README.md

-# Higgs-transformers
+# Full tau momentum regression to construct CP-sensitive variables (using transformer-based models)

-This repository contains the work from a research internship in the CMS group at my university.
+This repository contains the work from my research internship in the CMS group at my university.
 The project focused on using transformer-based architectures to improve the reconstruction of tau lepton kinematics in Higgs boson decays.
 The motivation comes from studying the CP properties of the Higgs through the acoplanarity angle ($\phi_{CP}$), which is sensitive to the Higgs–tau–tau coupling.

 For the theoretical background and data description, see: